6 Family Trust Advantages and Disadvantages

 Asset Protection

-Using a family trust as an ownership structure for your assets means that you won’t be the legal owner of the asset but rather the beneficial owner.
+Using a family trust as an ownership structure for your assets means that you won’t be the legal owner of the asset, which could help protect assets from crisis states such as unrelated bankruptcy.

 Because the assets are held in the trustee’s name, not your own, the property is protected from creditors if one of the beneficiaries goes bankrupt or is the subject of legal action.

-While this doesn’t mean you should set up a family trust to defeat creditors and their rights, the creditors won’t be able to use the trust assets to settle any debt you owed if certain conditions are met.
+While this doesn’t mean you should set up a family trust to defeat creditors and their rights, the creditors will face hurdles to use the trust assets to settle any debt you owed if certain conditions are met.

 Disadvantages of Assets Held in a Family Trust